 Despite its many attractions it remains somewhat under the radar, and far less discovered than many of its Caribbean neighbors.

-All in all, it is a wonderful and truly special place to visit, and one that should be high on the bucket list of all world travelers.
+All in all, Travel Guide to Puerto Rico is a wonderful and truly special place to visit, and one that should be high on the bucket list of all world travelers.

 We went on the Ruby Princess Cruise to Alaska from Seattle.
 It was seven nights.